Megan and Alan Complete the Birmingham Poppy Walk

 The Legion has been a voice for the Armed Forces community for over 90 years.
 Join us to help ensure our veterans and serving personnel get the support they deserve.

-Drop into your local branch or click on the figure on the right join us:-
+Drop into your local branch to join us.

 The Royal British Legion is the nation's leading Armed Forces charity providing care and support to all members of the British Armed Forces past and present and their families.